 - 1. In the Management Portal, browse to Locations > Certificate Authorities. - 2.
-On the Certificate Authorities grid, click the Import action button to import local or two-way trusted forest CAs and Keyfactor CA gateways. - 3.
-In the Import Certificate Authorities dialog, select the forest from which you want to import in the dropdown and click Import.
+On the Certificate Authorities grid, click the Import action button to import local or two-way trusted forest CAs and Keyfactor CA gateways.

-1For EJBCA, this is the end entity associated with the client certificate used to authenticate to the EJBCA CA.
+&lt;sup>1For EJBCA, this is the end entity associated with the client certificate used to authenticate to the EJBCA CA.